neondatabase/website/content/docs/guides/logical-replication-airbyte-snowflake.md

 3. Select **Logical Replication**.
 4. Click **Enable** to enable logical replication.

-You can verify that logical replication is enabled by running the following query from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor):
+You can verify that logical replication is enabled by running the following query from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or an SQL client such as [psql](/docs/connect/query-with-psql-editor):

 ```sql
 SHOW wal_level;